Let’s take a closer look at how a dimmer switch works

 How do old dimmer switches work?

-Old dimmer switches had a rather straightforward resolution to adjusting light levels.
+Old dimmer switches had a rather straightforward resolution for adjusting light levels.

 As the charge goes to move through the resistor, energy is dissipated in the form of heat.
 And when you put a resistor in a series circuit, the resistor’s energy consumption makes a voltage drop in the circuit, decreasing the energy available to light bulbs.
 And the decreased voltage across the light bulb decreases its light output.